sviat-o-slav/nerds/README.md

 make install-prod
 ```
 This install composer and npm dependencies packages what need to run project and compile resources for production.
+But after this you need to configure .ENV, especially turn off debug mode and change log level.
 **Deploy for development environment use:**
 ```
 make install-dev